 126. All bounty is derived from them.
-Like Rabbi Chanina ben Dosa, Rabbi Eliezer was a
+Like Rabbi Chanina ben Dosa, Rabbi Eliezer was a channel for the bounty which descends from Heaven on account of the deeds of the righteous.

-"The Heavenly Voice" alludes to Malkhut.
-127 The voice emerges from the six rings of the windpipe, 128 which is Malkhut, as in (1 Kings 10:19), "The throne had six steps" (see Zohar III, 121b; Tikkuney Zohar #22, p.63b).
-129
+"The Heavenly Voice" alludes to Malkhut.127 The voice emerges from the six rings of the windpipe,128 which is Malkhut, as in (1 Kings 10:19), "The throne had six steps" (see Zohar III, 121b; Tikkuney Zohar #22, p.63b).129

 Thus, with these four things Rabbi Eliezer showed that he possessed perfected fourfold speech-i.e., the aforementioned four categories of speech.
 But even so, they paid no attention to this, because [in disputes between] an individual and a majority, the law follows the majority.
-This is precious in God's eyes, because it is the revelation of the simple unity that underlies diverse phenomena, which is the concept of Shabbat, as discussed above.
-And this is the meaning of what the Holy One, blessed be He, said: "My sons have defeated Me!"-their element of "son" was victorious.
-As discussed above, the fact that a group arrives at a consensus is the concept of Shabbat/son.
-As discussed above.
+This is precious in God's eyes, because it is the revelation of the simple unity that underlies diverse phenomena, which is the concept of Shabbat, as discussed above.130 And this is the meaning of what the Holy One, blessed be He, said: "My sons have defeated Me!"-their element of "son" was victorious.131 As discussed above, the fact that a group arrives at a consensus is the concept of Shabbat/son.132